kindlyops/en-notify/README.md

 # en-notify

 A simple flash addon for ember.js.
+This is a WIP.